valpackett/sweetroll/README.md

 ## TODO

+- frontend
+  - [ ] color themes (w/ postcss on the fly)
 - micropub
   - [ ] do something about category decisions
   - [ ] JWT scopes authorization
   - [ ] draft flag → draft tag and private acl
   - [ ] media endpoint app with upload to openstack/s3, thumbnails, exif metadata extraction
 - webmention
   - [ ] fix all the things
   - [ ] reverify/refetch to update user profiles and stuff